Sports Funding

 Continue the programme of staff training/ development through working alongside specialist sports coaches in school and accessing quality training

-raise the profile of sport in the curriculum
+raise the profile and enjoyment of sport in the curriculum and beyond

-provide a variety of after school clubs and improve participation rates sporting competitions
+provide a variety of after school clubs and improve participation rates in sporting competitions

-provide coaching in different sports including yoga, tennis, dance, cricket and multi skills.
+provide coaching in different sports including yoga, tennis, dance and cricket.

 participate in cross school events such as multi-sports, athletics and football